 President Duterte has compared his “war on drugs” with the Holocaust and declared his willingness to “slaughter” millions of suspected drug abusers.
+He has continuously made public calls for law enforcement to shoot and kill alleged criminals.
 Other high-ranking government officials have echoed these sentiments, including the former Justice Secretary, who stated that the killings could not be deemed crimes against humanity as drug offenders were not “part of humanity.”
-President Duterte has silenced those opposed to the killings, including by arresting, imprisoning and removing his critics from their government posts and threatening to abolish the constitutionally-mandated Commission on Human Rights.
+President Duterte has silenced those opposed to the killings, including by arresting, imprisoning and removing his critics from their government posts and threatening to abolish the constitutionally mandated Philippines Commission on Human Rights.

-The government of the Philippines is failing to uphold its Responsibility to Protect all Filipinos from crimes against humanity, including those accused of drug offenses.
+The government of the Philippines is failing to uphold its responsibility to protect all populations from crimes against humanity, including those accused of drug offenses.

 On 8 March 2017 then UN High Commissioner for Human Rights, Zeid Ra’ad Al Hussein, called for an independent investigation into extrajudicial killings in the Philippines.
-On 5 July 2019 the HRC finally passed its first resolution on the situation of human rights in the Philippines requesting the High Commissioner for Human Rights to issue a report on the situation.
+On 11 July 2019 the HRC passed a resolution on the situation of human rights in the Philippines requesting the High Commissioner to issue a report.

-National authorities in the Philippines must restore the rule of law and immediately halt widespread extrajudicial killings.
+National authorities in the Philippines must immediately halt widespread extrajudicial killings.
 The government of the Philippines should also allow access to UN special procedures mandate holders.

-States with strong economic and political ties to the Philippines, especially the United States and China, must increase diplomacy aimed at ending extrajudicial killings.
+States with strong economic and political ties to the Philippines must increase diplomacy aimed at ending extrajudicial killings.